 6. Triangle faces:

 The base-down triangle and base-up triangle are opposite facial shapes.
 The first one has a narrow forehead and wide cheek and chin areas, while the second one has a wide top third and narrow bottom third.
 Matching these faces to appropriate frames also requires opposite tips.
 For the first group of customers, it is necessary to add width to the narrow upper third of the face.
 In contrast, the second group of customers is encouraged to add width to the bottom third.

 7. Heart face:

 Skin color is the second consideration.
-Choose the frames which match your complexion.
-People with a warm skin tone normally look good in the frames in colors like gold, copper, orange, red and yellow.
-For people of cold skin tone, frames in black, brown and blue will be good choices.
+Choose the frames that match your complexion.
+People with a warm skin tone normally look good in the frames in colors like gold, copper, orange, red, and yellow.
+For people of cold skin tones, frames in black, brown, and blue will be good choices.

 Lifestyle and personality

-Your lifestyle and personality is the major determinant in choosing your frames.
+Your lifestyle and personality are the major determinants in choosing your frames.
 You may choose sheerly differentiated eyeglasses for yourself just for different occasions.
 We strive to enable our valued customers to buy multiple pairs of eyeglasses to create a real eyewear wardrobe.

-As an online optical store doesn't have the chance of guiding you through the try-on process, which is the only drawback for online retailers.
+An online optical store doesn't have the chance to guide you through the try-on process, which is the only drawback for online retailers.
 Yet it is not so difficult to find a pair of properly-sized eyeglasses.
-You can look at or measure your old pair of glasses to get the dimension which fits you the best.
+You can look at or measure your old pair of glasses to get the dimension that fits you the best.
 By having these numbers, you can easily find the closest match on our website.